City of the Damned

 - You can side either with Angels or with Demons.
 Though mankind is allied with angels, it is mainly stuck in the conflict between the parties.

-- Your enemies are able to hide their true appearence, so observe and learn their tactics to avoid nasty surprises.
+- Your enemies are able to hide their true appearance, so observe and learn their tactics to avoid nasty surprises.

 - You can attack your allies but not members of your own faction.
 This does not extend to demons - they can attack anyone.